backstage/backstage/docs/integrations/gerrit/locations.md

 a structure with up to four elements:

 - `host`: The host of the Gerrit instance, e.g. `gerrit.company.com`.
-- `apiBaseUrl`: The base url of the Gerrit API.
-This would typically be the address up to but not including the authentication ("/a/") prefix.
+- `apiBaseUrl` (optional): Needed if the Gerrit instance is not reachable at the base of the `host` option (e.g. `https://gerrit.company.com`).
+This is the address that you would open in a browser.
 - `username` (optional): The Gerrit username to use in API requests.
 If neither a username nor password are supplied, anonymous access will be used.
 - `password` (optional): The password or http token for the Gerrit user.